mjon/WildCounts/_count/methods/wildcounts-shorthand-vocab.md

 ### Type: **non-vocalisation noise**

 Sometimes I hear sign of an animal nearby but don't see it.
-For example, the rustle of a blackbird foraging in leaf litter nearby, or the wing whoosh of a kerery flying past, or, when in the USA, the sound of a woodpecker banging on a tree.
+For example, the rustle of a blackbird foraging in leaf litter nearby, or the wing whoosh of a kereru flying past, or, when in the USA, the sound of a woodpecker banging on a tree.
 These are added as modifiers after the taxon name (they don't have codes because they are used infrequently).

 **Position in shorthand**: c02 count taxon modifier